Getting from Zagreb to Dubrovnik

 - There is a longer route with scenic views via Karlovac and Plitvice National Park or

 - Faster one by motorway: Take the A1 route to Ploče, which is the last point you can get to on A1 route.
-The journey time is about 5 1/2 hours and the toll cost is 240 HRK which is about 33 Euro.
+The journey time is about 5 1/2 hours and the toll cost is about 33 Euro.

 Once you get off the A1 motorway near Ploče, take the coastal route to Dubrovnik.
 The distance is about 100 km and will take you about 1 hour and 45 minutes to reach your destination.
 Update: use the new Peljesac bridge to get here even faster. - Also, you can choose a route via Bosnia, visiting Sarajevo and Mostar.
 This is a much longer one but it offers some great scenery along the way that makes it worthwhile.